StockSharp/AlgoTrading/API/2601-2700/2634_ProMart_MACD_Martingale/README.md

 - The implementation approximates intrabar stop-loss and take-profit fills using candle highs and lows because the StockSharp example operates on finished candles.
 - Position volume falls back to the strategy `Volume` or the instrument minimum volume whenever portfolio data is not available.
-- No Python version is provided yet; only the C# strategy is included.
+- Implementations are available in both C# and Python.
 - Always validate the configuration on historical data before enabling real trading.
 The martingale component significantly increases risk.